 The buyer is considered to be a first-time buyer for the provincial and Toronto LTT if they are at least 18 years of age and must not have previously owned a home anywhere in the world at anytime.
 If a spouse is involved, the spouse cannot have owned a home or had any ownership interest in a home while he/she was the purchaser's spouse

-Click here for more information regarding the First Time Home Buyer Land Transfer Tax Rebate, or fill out the form on this page if you have any questions - I'm always happy to help.
+Click here for more information regarding the First Time Home Buyer Land Transfer Tax Rebate, or fill out the form on this page to contact me if you have any questions - I'm always happy to help.

 You are considered to be a first time buyer if neither you and your spouse or common-law partner has owned and lived in another home in the year of the purchase or in any of the four previous years.

-You can click here for detailed information regarding the First Time Buyers Tax Credit, or fill out the form on this page if you need clarification or have any questions.
+You can click here for detailed information regarding the First Time Buyers' Tax Credit, or fill out the form on this page to contact me if you need clarification or have any questions.
 I'm here to help :)